ibrahimshittu/ibrahim-shittu-portfolio/content/blog/scaling-cad-education-at-fabrio.md

 ### The 90-Day Sprint

 The scope was overwhelming.
-We needed to build an entire learning management platform - from user authentication to content delivery, from real-time collaboration to automated assessments.
+We needed to build an entire CAD education platform - from user authentication to content delivery, from real-time collaboration to automated assessments.
 Every single component needed to be built with scalability and reliability in mind.
-We stuck with parts of the stack from the proof-of-concept, NextJS for the frontend, AWS Cognito for Authentication, AWS AppSync for our GraphQL API, Lambda functions for business logic, and deployed everything on AWS Amplify.
+While we stuck with part of the tech stack from the proof-of-concept, we built out a comprehensive AWS architecture: Cognito for authentication, AppSync for our GraphQL API, Lambda functions for business logic, EventBridge for cron jobs and scheduled tasks, DynamoDB for data storage, S3 for file handling, and deployed on AWS Amplify.
+The biggest gamble?
+Going all-in on AWS serverless architecture.

-But here's what made it even more challenging: I wasn't just building features, I was figuring out the entire AWS ecosystem, learning GraphQL patterns, establishing deployment pipelines, and trying to maintain engineering best practices, all while racing against an impossible deadline.
+**The Learning Curve Was Vertical**

+But here's what made it even more challenging: I'd worked with AWS before, but AppSync was entirely new territory.
+The first week, I spent more time reading AWS documentation than writing code.
+GraphQL subscriptions for real-time updates?
+Had to figure it out.
+VTL resolvers?
+Learned them on the fly.
+DynamoDB single-table design?
+YouTube University at 2 AM.
+There's no course that prepares you for learning an entire ecosystem while building production software simultaneously.

 I developed a philosophy: build it right enough.
 Not perfect, but solid.
 Not hacky, but pragmatic.
 Every component had to work today but be ready to scale tomorrow.
 This philosophy guided every decision.